British Rail Class 150: Silverlink/London Overground

 National Express operated the North London Railways franchise from 1997 under the Silverlink brand.
-They had eight Class 150s; seven were cascaded from Central Trains following delivery of new Turbostar units in 2000, to replace the ageing fleet of and units.
-The eighth unit, no. 150121, was transferred to Silverlink in late 2005.
+They had eight Class 150s: seven were cascaded from Central Trains following delivery of new Turbostar units in 2000, to replace the ageing fleet of and units; the other, no. 150121, was transferred to Silverlink in late 2005.

-London Overground, which took over the North London network in 2007, inherited the eight Class 150/1 units.
+London Overground Rail Operations, which took over the North London network in 2007, inherited the eight Class 150/1 units.
 Six were employed on the Gospel Oak to Barking line, while two were sent on long-term loan to First Great Western.

 All units had names.
 The majority of the names are references to the Marston Vale Line on which they operated during Silverlink's franchise: Leslie Crabbe was a long-standing railway employee, who worked on the route; Richard Crane is the chairman of the Bletchley to Bedford Rail Users Association who has campaigned for the line to be retained and expanded.

 By the end of October 2010, all London Overground's Class 150/1s had been replaced by a new fleet of eight two-car units operating exclusively on the Gospel Oak to Barking Line.
 Their final use was on 28 October 2010, when unit 150128 formed the 19:02 Barking to Gospel Oak service.
 The six units were cascaded to First Great Western, together with nine of the London Midland fleet.